writechoiceorg/rocketlawyer/pages/concepts-page.md

 - **Event:** Any activity that occurs during the lifecycle of the legal process, such as sending an invitation to sign, a party viewing the document, or an owner modifying the document.

+### Authentication API

+In this section, we define key terms related to Authentication API:

+- **Authentication API:** The Authentication API manages access to resources across Rocket Lawyer’s APIs, ensuring secure and controlled interactions.

+- **Access Token:** Your backend systems use an Access Token to enable deep integrations with Rocket Lawyer services, such as requesting lists of interviews or binders and obtaining access tokens for specific binders.

+- **Service Token:** Your client applications use a Service Token to activate Rocket Lawyer UX components, enabling users to interact with features such as creating and signing legal documents.